J.C. Love Field

 When Greg Goff became just the seventh head coach in LA Tech history on June 6, 2014, he made it a priority to put his stamp on "The Love Shack" early on in the process and continue to work on improving the historic stadium.

-During their first six months on the job, Goff and his three assistants have brought new signage into the locker room, removed the grass base paths in favor of dirt down the lines, and completed their grandest project yet, installing a turf halo with the primary LA Tech logo directly behind home plate.
-A playground area for kids in attendance is also in the works and will be placed directly in front of the stadium, a project that is expected to be completed just in time for the 2015 season.
+During their first six months on the job, Goff and his three assistants brought new signage into the locker room, removed the grass base paths in favor of dirt down the lines, and completed their grandest project to date, installing a turf halo with the primary LA Tech logo directly behind home plate.
+A playground area for kids in attendance was completed in time for the 2015 season and is located directly in front of the stadium.

 "We put a halo around home plate and really tried to establish that as people walk into the stadium, people recognize something new and where the direction of the program is going," Goff said of the work done to the stadium.
 "There were just a lot of things cosmetically done with the field.
 We re-did our mound and home plate and just a number of things cosmetically we are trying to do to make the appearance of the field a lot better."